ndonfris/fish-lsp/docs/ROADMAP.md

 - [ ] Add code action to convert shebangs
   - [ ] `#!/usr/bin/fish` to `#!/usr/bin/env fish`
   - [ ] `#!/usr/local/bin/fish` to `#!/usr/bin/env fish`
+- [x] add hover support to end stdin token `--`
+- [x] add code-action to convert external shell commands to fish builtins (where applicable)
+- [x] add `fish-lsp info --time-startup --use-workspace $PWD` support, to time how long it takes to start the server with only the current workspace
+- [ ] consider if exported variables should not be included in the unused `FishSymbol[]` reported by diagnostic `4004`

 ## General Codebase Changes